influxdata/docs-v2/content/v2.0/reference/cli/influx/query/_index.md

     weight: 1
 ---

-Execute a literal Flux query provided as a string, or execute a literal Flux query contained in a file by specifying the file prefixed with an @ sign.
+The `influx query` command executes a literal Flux query provided as a string or a literal Flux query contained in a file by specifying the file prefixed with an `@` sign.

 ## Usage
 ```